cyberbotics/webots-doc/reference/jointparameters.md

 ### Field Summary

 - The `position` field represents the current *position* of the joint, in radians or meters.
-For an hinge, `position` represents the current rotation angle in radians.
-For a slider, `position` represents the magnitude of the current translation in meters.
+For an hinge, it is the current rotation angle in radians.
+For a slider, it is the magnitude of the current translation in meters.
+When changing the `position` field from the Webots scene tree, Webots also changes the corresponding `rotation` (for a hinge) or `translation` (for a slider) field in the `endPoint` solid of the parent joint node to keep the consistency of the model.
+Similarly, when changing the `position` field of a [JointParameters](#jointparameters) node in a text editor, you should take care of also changing the corresponding `rotation` or `translation` field accordingly.

 - The `minPosition` and `maxPosition` fields specify *soft limits* for the target position.
 These fields are described in more detail in the "Joint Limits"